Samugcor/ApuntesFCT/Project_GoogleMeetBot/Possible Implementations.md

 #### **Challenges**

 - Google Apps Script does **not** allow running external scripts directly from Google Calendar or Meet.
 However.
+- If the Python script is running on a server and using the same account as the user the Google Meet meeting will **not** be visible on the user's local machine.

 #### **Workarounds**

 - You can **trigger a remote API or server that runs your Python script**, [[API-Based Integration|more info]].
+- Capture the video feed from the **Google Meet** session running in the headless browser and  **stream it live** to the user’s machine, [[Overview of Web Streaming|more info]].

 ### 2. **Chrome Extension for Google Meet:**